 Despite the ‘transparent’ pricing, many companies will need an element of customisation for the CRM solution to meet their requirements.

-There are normally three options for a business needing to customise a CRM solution:
+There are normally three options for a business needing to customise their CRM solution:

-- Engage an implementation partner accredited by the software vendor.
-Salesforce and Adobe in particular have large partner networks.
+- Engage a partner accredited by the software vendor.

 - Retain a certified contractor to complete a scope of work.